-Anytime a rider goes upside down
+Anytime a rider goes upside down.

-A type of ride where coaster cars are suspended below the track
+A type of ride where coaster cars are suspended below the track.

 A type of coaster where riders are seated with their legs dangling above the track with no floor in the train.

 Zero G Roll